OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 ## 2. Make a simple unauthenticated request

 After the login screen, you will be shown the Create New screen.
+(If you do not see this screen, click the `+ New` button in the upper left corner of the page).
 The first thing we are going to do is make a simple request to SPP.

 Click on the `Request` button under `BUILDING BLOCKS`.

 ![New Request](img/new-request.png)

-Give the new request a name: `GET Appliance Health`.
+Give the new request this name: `GET Appliance Health`.

-Give the new request a description: `Get Safeguard appliance health from appliance service`.
+Give the new request this description: `Get Safeguard appliance health from appliance service`.

-Click on the `Create Collection` link to create a new Postman Collection.
+Scroll down, as needed, and click on the `+ Create Collection` link to create a new Postman Collection.

 Call the new Postman Collection `Safeguard`.